Former Pacers Star Gets An 88 Overall In NBA 2k22

-NBA 2k22 Ratings: Should Nets' Kyrie Irving, Suns' Devin Booker And Celtics' Jayson Tatum Be Rated Higher Than Clippers' Paul George In NBA 2k22 Ratings?
+Should Brooklyn Nets' Kyrie Irving, Phoenix Suns' Devin Booker And Boston Celtics' Jayson Tatum Be Rated Higher Than Los Angeles Clippers' Paul George In NBA 2k22?

 NBA 2k22 came out this past week, and fans always get excited to see their favorite players get their official overall ranking in the game before the season begins.